Learning a Hierarchical Latent-Variable Model of 3D Shapes

 \section{Introduction}

-Over the past several years, impressive strides have been made in the generative modeling of 3D objects.
+Over the past several years, impressive strides have been made in the generative modelling of 3D objects.
 Much of this progress can be attributed to recent advances in artificial neural network research.
-Instead of the usual approach to representing 3D shapes with voxel occupancy vectors, promising previous work has taken to learning simple latent representations of such objects.
-Neural architectures that been developed with this goal in mind include deep belief networks \cite{wu20153d}, deep autoencoders \cite{zhu2016deep, girdhar2016learning, rezende2016unsupervised}, and 3D convolutional networks \cite{maturana2015voxnet,yan2016perspective,sedaghat2016orientation,choy20163d,hane2017hierarchical}.
+Instead of the usual approach to representing 3D shapes with voxel occupancy vectors, promising recent work has taken to learning simple latent representations of such objects.
+Neural architectures that have been developed with this goal in mind include those based on deep belief networks \cite{wu20153d}, deep autoencoders \cite{zhu2016deep,girdhar2016learning,rezende2016unsupervised}, and 3D convolutional networks \cite{maturana2015voxnet,yan2016perspective,sedaghat2016orientation,choy20163d,hane2017hierarchical}.
 The positive progress made so far with neural networks has also led to the creation of several large-scale 3D CAD model benchmarks, notably ModelNet \cite{wu20153d} and ShapeNet \cite{chang2015shapenet}.

-However, despite the progress made so far, one key weakness shared among all previous state-of-the-art approaches is that all of them have focused on learning a single (unified) vector representation of 3D shapes.
-These include recent and powerful models such as the autoencoder-like T-L Network \cite{girdhar2016learning} and the probabilistic 3D Generative Adversarial Network (3D-GAN) \cite{wu2016learning}, which shared its vector representation over multiple tasks.
-Other models \cite{kar2015category,kar2017learning} further required additional supervision using information regarding camera viewpoints, shape keypoints, and segmentations.
+However, despite the progress made so far, one key weakness shared among all previous state-of-the-art approaches is that all of them have focused on learning a single (``flat'') vector representation of 3D shapes.
+These include recent and powerful models such as the autoencoder-like T-L Network \cite{girdhar2016learning} and the probabilistic 3D Generative Adversarial Network (3D-GAN) \cite{wu2016learning}, which shared its latent vector representation over multiple tasks.
+Other models, such as those of \cite{kar2015category,kar2017learning}, further required additional supervision using information about camera viewpoints, shape keypoints, and segmentations.